-Carnitas, literally means “little meats”, and is often looked at as just one of the “taco or burrito meats”.
-Since tortillas and taco shells are not compliant with a low carb or slow carb diet, the meat itself takes on a more important role however, and you’ll never miss the tortilla if you treat yourself to carnitas cooked to perfection.
-In fact, the tortillas and the rice tend to mask the flavor of the carnitas.
-I think that’s why it was such a food memory for me.
+I think that’s why the carnitas were such a food memory for me.
 It was simple and perfectly cooked and the flavor was allowed to shine through.
 My dish was accompanied with fresh avocado, cilantro, sour cream and refried beans….all slow carb and all delightful.

 The crisping of the outside of the pork is one of the things that distinguish carnitas from pulled pork.
-At their best, carnitas are moist, juicy, and ultra porky, with the rich, tender texture of a French confit, and riddled with plenty of well-browned, crisp edges.
+At their best, carnitas are moist & juicy inside, with plenty of well-browned, crisp edges on the outside

-Pop sugar has put together this summary of the differences between carnitas and other Mexican meats, which I found really helpful:
+Pop Sugar put together this summary below of the differences between carnitas and other Mexican meats, which I found really helpful:

 - Carne asada: Grilled, marinated pieces of beef (typically sirloin or rib) served inside burritos and tacos.